getbem/getbem.github.io/pages/building/building.md

 });
 ```

 Jade is not well suited for mixin extension, but for small projects it is a very good start.
-If you need more template tools, you can look at [BH](https://github.com/enb-make/bh).

 [gulp]: https://github.com/gulpjs/gulp
 [gulp-plugins]: http://gulpjs.com/plugins/